Schedule Service

 A multi-split system operates on the same principle as a ductless mini-split but on a larger scale.
 It allows you to connect multiple indoor air handlers to a single outdoor compressor unit.
 This is an ideal solution if you need to cool several rooms or your entire home without installing ductwork.
 Each indoor unit can be controlled independently, giving you the same zoned comfort and energy savings as a single mini-split system but with the capacity to handle a larger space.
 It’s a powerful and flexible way to achieve whole-home comfort with ductless technology.

-Are There Hidden Costs to Budget For?
+What Hidden Costs Should You Budget For?

 Getting a quote for a new air conditioning system is a huge step, but it’s smart to remember that the final price tag can sometimes include more than just the unit and basic labor.
 Especially when you’re adding AC to a home without existing ductwork, a few extra items can pop up on the invoice.
 Think of these less as “hidden” costs and more as potential investments in your home’s safety, efficiency, and long-term comfort.
 Being aware of them upfront helps you create a realistic budget and avoid any surprises down the road.

-Electrical Panel and Wiring Upgrades
+Budgeting for Electrical Panel Upgrades

 Modern air conditioners are powerful and efficient, but they need the right electrical support to run safely.
 If you live in an older DFW home, your electrical panel might not be equipped to handle the demands of a new central air or multi-split system.
 A certified technician will assess your current setup during the initial consultation.
 As one expert notes, “Older homes might need electrical upgrades to handle a new AC.”
 This could involve upgrading your main service panel or running a new dedicated circuit, which is a job for a licensed electrician and an additional cost to factor into your AC installation budget.

-Permits and Inspections
+Don’t Forget Permits and Inspections

 Major home improvements, including new HVAC installations, often require a thumbs-up from your local city government.
 Whether you’re in Plano, Frisco, or Dallas, “some areas require permits and inspections for new ACs.”
 This process ensures that all the work is done safely and meets local building codes.
 While our team at Taylormade handles all the paperwork and scheduling for you, the permit fees themselves are a separate line item.
 The inspection process can also add a bit of time to the project schedule, but it’s a crucial step for your family’s safety and your home’s value.